How to Calculate Your Net Worth in 10 Minutes (And Why Most People Get It Wrong)

 Frequently Asked Questions

-Should I include my home in my net worth calculation?
+Should I include my house in net worth?

 Yuri